Amazons: Modern legacy

 The city of Samsun in modern-day Samsun Province, Turkey features an Amazon Village museum, to help bring attention to the legacy of the Amazons and to promote both academic interest and tourism.
 The Amazon warriors have been seen as a symbol of empowerment for feminist movements.
 The legacy has empowered and encouraged other women to build their strength and stand against societal norms.
 They have inspired countless amounts of women to stand up for themselves and what they believe.
 An annual Amazon Celebration Festival takes place in the Terme district.

-During the Ottoman–Egyptian invasion of Mani in 1826, in the battle of Diros the women of Mani defeated the Ottoman army and for this were given the name of 'The Amazons of Diros'.
+During the Ottoman–Egyptian invasion of Mani in 1826, in the battle of Diros, the women of Mani defeated the Ottoman army and for this were given the name of 'The Amazons of Diros'.

 From 1936 to 1939, annual propaganda events, called Night of the Amazons (Nacht der Amazonen) were performed in Nazi Germany at the Nymphenburg Palace Park in Munich.
-Announced as evening highlights of the International Horse Racing Week Munich-Riem, bare-breasted variety show girls of the SS-Cavalry, 2,500 participants and international guests performed at the open-air revue.
+At one such open-air event, announced as evening highlights of the International Horse Racing Week of Munich-Riem, bare-breasted variety show girls, the SS Cavalry, and international guests performed, with 2,500 total participants.
 These revues served to promote an allegedly emancipated female role and a cosmopolitan and foreigner-friendly Nazi regime.